BananaChristian/BananaChristian/README.md

 ---

 📬 Reach me for:
-- Collaboration on embedded or low-level projects
+- Collaborating on embedded or low-level projects
-- Sharing ideas around custom languages or game engines
+- Sharing ideas around compilers, game engines, or clean app design
-- Building practical tools that solve everyday problems
 - Or just nerding out on C++, hardware, and systems thinking